rasvithar/github-pages-with-jekyll/index.md

 # Welcome to my blog
-My name is Rasvitha Rajendra and here is some info about me...
-I am a junior that attends East Brunswick Highschool.
+My name is Rasvitha Rajendra and here is some info about me I am a junior that attends East Brunswick Highschool.
 My interests include playing the saxophone, doing classical indian dance, and doing makeup.
 I want to go into the field of Psychology when I grow up and my dream is to become a criminal profiler.
 These are just a few things about me, but you'll get to know more in my blog.

 Brag Sheet